Chicago Bulls at Miami Heat Preview

 TV: Bally Sun Sports

-VITALS: The Heat and Bulls meet for the second of three matchups this regular season.
-Earlier this season, Miami recorded a, 101-90, win at Chicago on 3/12.
-Last season, Miami swept the season series, 2-0.
-The Heat are 57-59 all-time versus the Bulls during the regular season, including 33-24 in home games and 24-35 in road games ...
-Duncan Robinson has connected on multiple three-point field goals in 24-straight games, tying the longest streak in team history ...
-Center Bam Adebayo has scored in double figures in a career-long 45 straight games ...
-For the Heat, guard Victor Oladipo is out, guard Gabe Vincent (knee) is probable and center Dewayne Dedmon (health and safety protocol) is out.
+VITALS: The Heat and Bulls meet for the third and final matchup this regular season after just facing off on Saturday.
+So far this season, Miami was won both contests and with a win, will sweep the series for the second consecutive season.
+The Heat are 58-59 all-time versus the Bulls during the regular season, including 34-24 in home games and 24-35 in road games ...
+Forward Trevor Ariza is a +43 plus/minus over his last four games ...
+Forward Duncan Robinson has connected on 213 three-point field goals this season, the fourth most in the NBA.
+For the Heat, guard Victor Oladipo (knee) and Andre Iguodala (hip) are out, Tyler Herro and Kendrick Nunn are questionable and guard Gabe Vincent (knee) is probable.

 HEAT